Skip to content

 What does specialist art insurance cover?

-However aside from this, art insurance also offers specialist cover that factors for unique issues and circumstances that can affect your collection:
+Art insurance also offers specialist cover that factors for unique issues and circumstances that can affect your collection:

 Value depreciation